 The above issue is not likely to be fixed by Oracle any time soon.

-As a result of the above problem BMC has introduced the following check in its code:
+As a result of the above problem BMC has introduced the following check in its code in 9.1.04 Patch 2 and higher:

-If the above are TRUE then the SQL will be send to the database AS IS (no replacing with binds in JDBC) and the Oracle database, where cursor_sharing = EXACT is necessary, will process the SQL and come up with an optimal execution plan.
+If the above is TRUE then the SQL will be sent to the database AS IS (no replacing with binds in JDBC) and the Oracle database, where cursor_sharing = EXACT is necessary, will process the SQL and come up with an optimal execution plan.